 An innovative, debt-free way of raising money for your studies is through crowdfunding - asking other people, often strangers, to make small contributions to your costs

 What is crowdfunding?

-Which crowdfunding websites should I use?
+Which crowdfunding website should I use?

-Popular crowdfunding websites include:
+Popular crowdfunding platforms for students include:

 What are the advantages of crowdfunding?

 Crowdfunding is a way of raising money for your postgraduate study that doesn't involve getting into debt.
 You can choose your target amount and start promoting your page whenever you like.
 You also have the chance to build a network of people who are genuinely interested in your research.